Find a centre near you... FIND HELP EMAIL US

 Toronto

 Larissa is a single mom and long-time Toronto resident.
 She has been supporting her daughter through complex mental health challenges since age 9.
-Most recently she has been helping her daughter navigate through the transition from child and youth to adult care.
+Most recently, she has been helping her daughter navigate the transition from child and youth to adult care.
 Through this journey, Larissa found peer support and discovered a vital component to her own recovery from traumatic events involving her daughter.
 Peer support remains an important part of her self-care.
 She is an advocate for suicide prevention and works at reducing stigma around mental health at every chance she gets.
 In her spare time, Larissa enjoys skiing in the winter and searching for beach glass in the summer.

 Windsor

-Family Peer Supporters: Cherie, Andy, and Stacia
+Peer Support Facilitators: Cherie, Andy, and Stacia